Skip to main content

 };

-First, let's import the localQuery tool from @openassistent/duckdb and use it in your application.
+First, let's import the localQuery tool from @openassistent/duckdb and provide the context for the tool:

 import { localQuery, LocalQueryTool } from '@openassistent/duckdb';